GoogleCloudPlatform/cluster-toolkit/tools/validate_configs/test_configs/README.md

-# Integration Test Configs
+# Integration Test Blueprints

-This directory contains a set of test YAML files that can be fed into gHPC to create a blueprint.
-These configs are used to run integration tests against `ghpc`.
-These configs can also be used independently and locally to verify a local `ghpc` build.
+This directory contains a set of test blueprint files that can be fed into gHPC to create a deployment.
+These blueprints are used to run integration tests against `ghpc`.
+These blueprints can also be used independently and locally to verify a local `ghpc` build.

-## Config Descriptions
+## Blueprint Descriptions

 **hpc-cluster-simple.yaml**: Creates a simple cluster with a single compute VM, filestore as a /home directory and a network.
-This has been used as a demo config when presenting the toolkit.
+This has been used as a demo blueprint when presenting the toolkit.

 **hpc-cluster-high-io-remote-state.yaml**: Creates a cluster with high performance IO system with all Terraform state stored remotely.